andyatkinson/blog/_posts/2007-04-16-no-fluff-just-stuff-april-2007-conference.md

 categories: [Conference]
 ---

-I attended the April 2007 Minneapolis stop of the [No Fluff Just Stuff](http://www.nofluffjuststuff.com) Java symposium with some coworkers.
-The keynote was how to choose a web framework (several were presented).
+I attended the [No Fluff Just Stuff](http://www.nofluffjuststuff.com) Java symposium with some co-workers.

 [Google Web Toolkit](http://code.google.com/webtoolkit/) was a big topic area along with the [Groovy](http://groovy.codehaus.org/) programming language and [Grails framework](http://www.grails.org/).
 I also enjoyed a presentation from [Ted Neward](http://tedneward.com/) on the internals of JVM garbage collection.